Home k8s part 2 deploying a web app

 4

-root@jumpbox:$ kubectl apply -f https://raw.githubusercontent.com/hupratt/kubernetes-the-hard-way/refs/heads/master/kubeconfiguration/ingress-rbac.yml
+root@jumpbox:$ kubectl apply -f https://raw.githubusercontent.com/hupratt/kubernetes-the-hard-way/refs/heads/v1/kubeconfiguration/4-ingress-controller.yml

-root@jumpbox:$ kubectl apply -f https://raw.githubusercontent.com/hupratt/kubernetes-the-hard-way/refs/heads/master/kubeconfiguration/ingress-controller.yml
+root@jumpbox:$ kubectl apply -f https://raw.githubusercontent.com/hupratt/kubernetes-the-hard-way/refs/heads/v1/kubeconfiguration/5-ingress-rbac.yml

-root@jumpbox:$ kubectl apply -f
+root@jumpbox:$ kubectl apply -f https://raw.githubusercontent.com/hupratt/kubernetes-the-hard-way/refs/heads/v1/kubeconfiguration/6-ingress-mongoexpress.yaml

-I’ve added the DNS record to my local DNS server with dnsmasq and this is what the http call would look like in case you type: http://k8s.thekor.eu on your browser.
+I’ve added the DNS record to my local DNS server with dnsmasq and this is what the http call would look like in case you type: http://mongo-k8s.thekor.eu:8080 on your browser.

 iframe